JuliaDocs/Documenter.jl/docs/src/man/other-formats.md

 the version number will be appended to the title.
 The `makedocs` argument `authors` should also be specified, it will be used for the `\authors` field in the tex document.

+The `makedocs` argument `pages` is required.
+If omitted, Documenter will generate tex documents without contents.

 ### Compiling using natively installed latex